At least 4 dead after train carrying 350 people derails in Taiwan

 The train was carrying around 350 people, and rescue efforts are ongoing, the department said.

+A brief video released by the Central Emergency Operation Center inside the tunnel showed rescuers arriving on the scene and one twisted carriage door.

+Taiwan Railways Administration issued a separate statement saying "many" were without signs of life, citing the local fire department.

-Between 80 to 100 people have been evacuated from the first four carriages of the train, while carriages five to eight have "deformed" and are hard to gain access to, it added.
+Between 80 to 100 people have been evacuated from the first four carriages of the train, while carriages five to eight have "deformed" and are hard to gain access to, the fire department said.

 "Is everyone out in carriage four?" a lady is heard shouting from inside the tunnel, in images provided by the fire department.